 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Starting a long-term bank relationship can help you get the best banking offers and make bookkeeping easy as your business grows.
-Even through Covid-19, Chase Bank remains a popular choice due to their many business products and bonus offers (including on the best Chase business credit cards—which have new reward categories and enhanced bonus offers).
+If you’re considering a new bank, here’s a friendly reminder that you can get some of the best banking offers in the process.
+Plus, you can help make bookkeeping easy as your business grows.
+Some of the best offers come from Chase Bank, a popular choice due to their many business products (including on the best Chase business credit cards—which have new reward categories and enhanced bonus offers).

-This comparison takes a look at the three Chase business checking account options to find the best one for your business.
+This comparison looks at the Chase business checking account options to find the best one for your business.
 The best business checking account depends on how many monthly transactions you have and your average daily cash balance.

 As a heads up, you will need to apply for a Chase business checking account at your local Chase branch.
 Although you must live near a branch, both sole proprietors and incorporated businesses can apply.
 Each account gives you free access to over 16,000 Chase ATMs and 4,900 branches.